 3. Check For Entry Points

 You should check around your property for mouse entry points.
-If you find any, then you should seal them up to keep the mice out!
+If you find any, you should seal them up to keep the mice out!

 Do mice come out during the day?
 Yes – but you can stop them getting access to your home by performing regular inspections around your property for mouse entry points!